cabloy/zova/zova-docs/guide/techniques/mock/introduction.md

 ## Production environment

 By default, the production environment does not generate the fake server.
-If want fake server to be generated during building, just turn on `MOCK_ENABLED` as well
+If want fake server to be generated during building, just turn on `MOCK_BUILD` as well

 ```bash
 $ npm run build